swv-l/writeups/2019-harekaze-encode-and-encode.md

 All we need to do is send our own requests with a specially crafted URL and we'll be able to get at that `/flag` [mwahahaha].

 I chose to use [Insomnia](https://insomnia.rest) for sending my requests.
 Other HTTP clients like Postman or cURL would work just fine.
 Making your own `fetch()` calls in the developer console or something would work too.
-Heck, you could get away with just using Inspect Element to modify link `href`s if you felt like it.
+Heck, you could get away with just using Inspect Element to modify link `href`s on the page if you felt like it.
 But I don't feel like it, so I'm using Insomnia.

 Since `index.html` is in `/var/www/html/chall`, we just need to replace each folder with `..` to get to the root.
 So `/../../../../flag` allows us to traverse from the web root to the flag file.